margaretmf/margaretmf.github.io/readinglist.md

 * It's a Long Story: My Life
 * Me and Sister Bobbie: True Tales of the Family Band
 * Willie Nelson: An Epic Life
+* The New Possible: Visions of Our World beyond Crisis
+* Shakespeare: The Complete Collection
 * Willie: An Autobiography
 * Outlaw: Waylon, Willie, Kris, and the Renegades of Nashville
 * Chasing Fireflies: A Novel of Discovery